 Both our campuses, College Lane and de Havilland, will be open to welcome you at the start of the new academic year.
-We pride ourselves in putting our students first, preparations are therefore well under way to ensure a safe learning and social environment is ready for you to enjoy when you arrive on campus.
-We have now created a roadmap which sets out the key stages we will follow for our return which you can view here.
+We pride ourselves in putting our students first, preparations have been implemented to ensure a safe learning and social environment is ready for you to enjoy when you arrive on campus.
+We have created a roadmap which sets out the key stages we will follow for our return which you can view here.

-As part of our wider plans to return to campus, and to enable us to deliver high quality, face-to-face teaching, currently students and staff will be required to wear face coverings where it is not possible to maintain a distance of two metres.
+As part of our wider plans to return to campus, and to enable us to deliver high quality, face-to-face teaching, currently students and staff are required to wear face coverings in indoor spaces.

 Wearing a face covering has become part of many of our daily lives, in the shops and on public transport, and this will be the same when you come to Herts this year.